Classroom Activities: Louise Arbour

 On Every Front: Canadian Women in the Second World War

-A module for various grade levels, from the CBC Archives.
+A collection of radio and television clips, plus links to related educational activities for various grade levels, from the CBC Archives.

 The Prime Minister in Canadian Life and Politics